-The U.S. Department of Energy's (DOE) Hydrogen and Fuel Cells Program is a partnership among these DOE program offices: Energy Efficiency and Renewable Energy, Fossil Energy, Nuclear Energy, and Science.
-These DOE offices provide useful hydrogen-related financial information.
+The U.S. Department of Energy's (DOE's) Hydrogen and Fuel Cells Program is a partnership among four DOE program offices: Energy Efficiency and Renewable Energy, Fossil Energy, Nuclear Energy, and Science.
+These DOE offices provide useful hydrogen-related financial opportunity information.

 Office of Energy Efficiency and Renewable Energy

-The EERE Financial Opportunities Web site publishes financial opportunities for various groups, including business, industry, and universities; consumers; federal energy managers; inventors; and states.
+The EERE Funding Opportunities website publishes funding opportunities for various groups, including business, industry, and universities; consumers; federal energy managers; inventors; and states.
 This site also provides information about the funding and award process, types of financial assistance, and how to apply for assistance.

 Office of Fossil Energy